fzeruhn/fz-calculator/README.md

 # fz-calculator
 Simple command-line calculator.
-A personal calculator project meant to help me learn the functions of git and C programming.
+A personal calculator project meant to help me learn the functions of git and Rust programming.

 ---